thiagofborn/MCW-OSS-PaaS-and-DevOps/Hands-on lab/Before the HOL.md

 2. On the custom deployment screen in the Azure portal, enter the following:

+> **Note 02**: Please pick your prefered region.
+If you are on Europe for instance a good choice would be North Europe or West Europe.

     - **Subscription**: Select the subscription you are using for this hands-on lab.
     - **Resource group**: Select the hands-on-lab-SUFFIX resource group from the dropdown list.
     - **Location**: Select the location you used for the hands-on-lab-SUFFIX resource group.